Regret-Optimal Filtering for Prediction and Estimation: The Setting and Problem Formulation

+A linear estimator is a mapping from the observations to the space of the signal $\v{s}$ denoted as $\hat{\v{s}} = \mathcal K \vy$.
+A practical estimator $\mathcal K$ should have a lower-triangular structure to impose the fact that the estimates are causal functions of the observations process.
+In the scenario of strictly causal filters, which we refer to as the prediction scenario, the operator $\mathcal K$ will have a strictly lower-triangular structure.
+For both scenarios, the estimation error of a mapping $\mathcal K$ can be written concisely as

-Note that the estimation error is a function of the driving disturbance $\vw$ and the observation noise $\vv$.
-The squared error can then be expressed as
+Note that the estimation error is a function of the disturbance $\vw$ and the observation noise $\vv$.
+The squared estimation error can be also simply expressed as

-Different assumptions on the driving disturbance and the observation noise sequences give rise to different estimators: in the stochastic setting to the celebrated Kalman filter, and in the deterministic setting of bounded energy disturbances to $H_\infty$ estimators.
-A common characteristic of these two paradigms is that if we do not restrict the constructed estimators to be causal, then there exists a single linear estimator that attains the minimal Frobenius and operator norms simultaneously.
-This known fact is summarized in the following lemma. \begin{lemma}[The non-causal estimator] For the $H_2$ and the $H_\infty$ problems, the optimal non-causal estimator is $\mathcal{K}_0= \mathcal{L}\mathcal{H}^\ast (I + \mathcal{H}\mathcal{H}^\ast)^{-1}.$ \end{lemma} Note that the non-causal estimator cannot be implemented in practice even for simple operator $\mathcal L, \mathcal H$ since it requires access to future instances of the observations.
-However, the fact that there is a single estimator that simultaneously optimizes these two norms naturally leads to our new approach of regret optimization.
-Specifically, we will aim at constructing a causal (or strictly causal) estimator that performs as close as possible to the non-causal estimator in Lemma \ref{lemma:noncausal}.
+The operator $T_\mathcal{K}$ is useful to examine the difference between the existing filtering methods in the literature.
+For instance,in $\mathcal H_2$ filtering which is known as the stochastic (Kalman) setting where the sequences $\vw$ and $\vv$ are i.i.d. with identity-variance, the expected value of the squared error can be written in terms of the Frobenius norm of the operator $T_\mathcal{K}$, that is, $\E[ \v{e}(\vw,\vv,\mathcal{K})] = \|T_\mathcal{K}\|_F^2$.
+In the deterministic setting of $\mathcal H_\infty$ filtering, the optimization problem aims to minimize the operator norm of $T_{\mathcal K}$ denoted here as $\|T_{\mathcal K}\|$.
+A common characteristic of these two paradigms is that if the estimator $\mathcal K$ is not restricted to be causal, there exists a linear estimator that simultaneously attains the minimal Frobenius and operator norms.
+This fact is summarized in the following lemma. \begin{lemma}[The non-causal estimator] For the $\mathcal H_2$ and the $\mathcal H_\infty$ problems, the optimal non-causal estimator is